5 Ways to Know if You’re Ready to Live Alone for the First Time

 2. You’re Comfortable With Being Alone

 Living alone could mean literal freedom.
-You can do whatever you like, cook anything for however long you need, use the bathroom without the pressure of someone else needing to use it, and binge-watch Netflix without headphones on.
+You can do whatever you like, cook anything you want, use the bathroom without the pressure of someone else needing to use it, and binge-watch via Netflix without headphones on.
 Living alone also means you enjoy your own company.
 Sure, you can invite friends over and maybe go out as often as you like, but most of the time, you’re really on your own.

 3. You Can Take Care of Yourself